JinYS1/REM-SUSD/README.md

 # REM-SUSD
 Official implementation of REM-SUSD: A derivative-free deep reinforcement learning framework based on Random Embedding Mechanism (REM) and Speeding-Up and Slowing-Down (SUSD) strategy for efficient high-dimensional policy optimization.

-🚧 Code release is currently under preparation and will be made publicly available soon.

 Thank you for your interest.